Complete Guide to Buying Commercial Property in Cape Town

 - Prime retail: 7.5-9%

+Market data reviewed July 2026.
 Cap rates fluctuate with interest rates and market conditions.
-Confirm current benchmarks with your valuer.
+Confirm current benchmarks with your valuer against recent comparable transactions and sustainable net operating income.

 2. Comparable Sales (Cross-Check)